 How to face the negative effects of data gravity

-Keeping applications close to data is especially important to avoid latency issues when working with large data volumes.
-The same way companies should design migration plans considering their data’s potential growth (instead of the data set’s current size).
-Since the larger a data set is, the more resources it requires to be moved.
 Moreover, security, costs and regulatory compliance should also be carefully considered all along the process.
 On this matter, private cloud solutions can help both keep applications closer to data and meet strict security and regulatory compliance requirements; as well as cost-efficiently scale resources as a data set grows.
+Besides, it is important to rely on a backup and Disaster Recovery solution to maximize data protection and business continuity.

 Trends that amplify the data gravity effect